Do your research, take your time, word-smith the heck out of your words. And then decide.

 2. Use TextExpander software to pre-think our email responses so they’re ready for action on Tuesday when we are too busy to think clearly.
 We have hundreds of TextExpander templates, including one for rejecting a candidate, saying “no” to a project, and scheduling a meeting – all composed to perfection a few years ago.

 3. Use “Subscribe and Save” for office snacks – nobody has any mental load deciding if we should get Swedish Fish or Wheat Thins (Swedish Fish, of course!).

-4. Ask each employee when they start, 3 sandwiches they like.
-This makes ordering lunch for the team a whole lot easier on our Office Manager.
+4. Ask each employee, when they start, 3 sandwiches they like.
+This makes ordering lunch for the team a whole lot easier for our Office Manager.

 What have you handed over to the “Decide Once” gods in your life?